LogtalkDotOrg/logtalk3/examples/threads/buffer/NOTES.md

-This folder contains a simple multi-threading example illustrating how to use the Logtalk built-in `threaded_wait/1` and `threaded_notify/1` predicates for synchronizing threads writing to and reading from a buffer that can only contain an item at the same time.
+This folder contains a simple multi-threading example illustrating how to use the Logtalk built-in `threaded_wait/1` and `threaded_notify/1` predicates for synchronizing threads writing to and reading from a buffer that can only contain a fixed number of items at the same time.